jpyuda/recipes/TERMS.md

-As a work of the United States Government, this package is in the public domain within the United States.
-Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.
+I waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.

 Software source code previously released under an open source license and then